 Types can be bulk loaded from a spreadsheet or added manually.

-To manually add Types, go to Settings Cog > Service Level Management and in Category, select Super Type, Type, or Sub Type.
+To manually add Types, go to the Settings Cog > Service Level Management and in Category, select Super Type, Type, or Sub Type.

 In the Type Details, give the Type a name and select the Process Type and Folder.